ChrisNeedSpace/q2a-backup/README.rst

 -----------
 Description
 -----------
-This is a plugin for **Question2Answer** that provides databese backup functionality.
+This is a plugin for **Question2Answer** that provides database backup functionality.

 --------
 Features